dpcrook/rpi-hw-js-demo/doc/rgb-slider.md

 ![Raspberry Pi 2 pinout](images/RP2_Pinout.png) <p><sub><em>Image made with <a href="http://fritzing.org/">Fritzing</a></em></sub></p>

+# Actually using to control

+- Start the application by typing `node index.js`

+- Go to the slider page (point your browser to the IP of your Raspberry - port 3000).
+You can use the command `sudo ip addr show` to see what your IP is.
+Add the `http://` prefix and the :3000 suffix.
+For instance, I can access my application using `http://192.168.1.15:3000` Please note that depending on your network configuration, your application is potentially accessible to anyone in the world...

 # Acknowledgements

 - https://github.com/Kylir/rgb-slider project had the code available for this.